- NAME: John Adams

 Answer questions and see how you rank against other players.Play Now

-John Adams was born on October 30, 1735 in Quincy, Massachusetts.
+John Adams was born on October 30, 1735, in Quincy, Massachusetts.
 He was a direct descendant of Puritan colonists from the Massachusetts Bay Colony.
-He studied law at Harvard University, and in 1758 was admitted to the bar.
+He studied at Harvard University, where he received his undergraduate degree and master's, and in 1758 was admitted to the bar.
 In 1774, he served on the First Continental Congress and helped draft the Declaration of Independence.
 Adams became the first vice president of the United States and the second president.

 "People and nations are forged in the fires of adversity."